Domestic Renewable Heat Incentive privacy notice

 We only collect and process information that we need in order to carry out our functions in relation to the DRHI scheme.
 The purposes of processing personal data include monitoring, reviewing, and improving Ofgem’s performance of its legal functions related to scheme administration.
 Our Primary function is to administer the DRHI scheme which includes but is not limited to the functions below:

 In relation to the DRHI scheme, we collect and process your information (including disclosing it to our agents, representatives or successors, or to other public bodies or third parties) in order to:

-- Verify the volumes of renewable energy generated by any accredited installation.
-Assign the correct tariff rate applicable to the installation for which support is claimed.
+- assign the correct tariff rate applicable to the installation for which support is claimed;

-- Ensure compliance with the DRHI scheme requirements.
+- ensure and monitor compliance with the DRHI scheme requirements;

 Your information is not used for profiling, i.e. automated processing of personal data to evaluate certain things about an individual, e.g. direct marketing.